dandydanny/ideas/README.md

 4. BLE (Bluetooth Low Energy) MIDI Hub

    For times where creative flow excludes laptop computers, a handy box to route / merge (sum) / thru (pass-along) MIDI info received from various BLE-MIDI-enabled controllers, sound modules, and more.
 Capable of self-appoint or designating a specific MIDI device as the MIDI master clock.
 Low power consumption and simple to use.

+5. DogEar

+   A device that notifies you when an ultrasonic sound of sufficient amplifitude is heard, records it, and option to play it back at a lower, audible pitch.
+For detection of device communication tones that are too high-pitched for the human ear to detect.

 ### Maybe's